telerik/ajax-docs/controls/tabstrip/migrating-from-radtabstrip-classic-to-radtabstrip-for-asp.net-ajax.md

 ---
 title: Migrating From RadTabStrip Classic to RadTabStrip for ASP.NET Ajax
-page_title: Migrating From RadTabStrip Classic to RadTabStrip for ASP.NET Ajax | UI for ASP.NET AJAX Documentation
+page_title: Migrating From RadTabStrip Classic to RadTabStrip for ASP.NET Ajax | RadTabStrip for ASP.NET AJAX Documentation
 description: Migrating From RadTabStrip Classic to RadTabStrip for ASP.NET Ajax
 slug: tabstrip/migrating-from-radtabstrip-classic-to-radtabstrip-for-asp.net-ajax
 tags: migrating,from,radtabstrip,classic,to,radtabstrip,for,asp.net,ajax